 Option Notes Once A single-shot trigger for inventory collection the next time the declared time window occurs (you cannot nominate a future date).
-For example, if it is 4pm when you set a 0nce schedule for 8am, commencing within 4 hours, inventory collection occurs next morning (on those devices which update their schedules between 1600 today and 0800 tomorrow; and one day later for devices which update after the window has passed).
+For example, if it is 4pm when you set a Once schedule for 8am, commencing within 4 hours, inventory collection normally occurs next morning.
 Compare with As soon as possible.
 Keep in mind the propagation delays for your changed instructions, as described there.

-Daily An additional drop-down list, Every , appears so that you can choose the pattern of days you want, extending the time intervals between inventory collection in multiples of 24 hours.
+Option Notes Daily An additional drop-down list, Every , appears so that you can choose the pattern of days you want, extending the time intervals between inventory collection in multiples of 24 hours.
 For example, you may wish to trigger inventory collection every second day.
 The starting time is within the Commence within time window following the next occurrence of your Start time setting after the changed schedule is distributed (and received by each installed FlexNet inventory agent).
-For example: • Start time is set to 8:00 am.
-Commence within is set to 2 hours.
+For example: • Start time is set to 8:00 am. • Commence within is set to 2 hours.
 The schedule is saved at noon today, and by default the inventory beacon policy is distributed every 15 minutes.
-By default, each FlexNet inventory agent chooses a random time each 24 hours to request any policy (and schedule) changes.
-Those devices which update device policy between about 1230 today and 0800 tomorrow start using the changed schedule tomorrow.
-Those devices that request new policy after 0800 tomorrow start using the changed schedule the following day.
+By default, each FlexNet inventory agent chooses a random time within a one-hour window from 5am local time to request any policy (and schedule) changes.
+Most devices therefore start using the changed schedule tomorrow morning.
 In short, the setting applies individually to each installed FlexNet inventory agent, and does not synchronize the activities of all agents across your enterprise to identical days.
 Weekly New check boxes appear that allow you to choose specific days within the weekly cycle when inventory should be collected.
 For example, you may want collection on Sunday and Wednesday every week.
 Select (check) the boxes for the days you prefer.

-Option Notes Monthly New controls appear that allow you to specify a pattern within the month: Choose the option for On day to nominate a particular day within the month (such as the third Saturday).
+Monthly New controls appear that allow you to specify a pattern within the month: Choose the option for On day to nominate a particular day within the month (such as the third Saturday).
 Make your choices from the two drop-down lists adjacent.
 Notice that the option Last chooses the fifth occurrence in months long enough to have one, and otherwise takes the fourth occurrence.
 Choose the option for On date to nominate the calendar date within the month.

+Option Notes

-As soon as possible This is a single shot trigger which causes each FlexNet inventory agent to randomize an inventory collection within the time window starting when it receives this setting and lasting for the interval you specify in the Commence within controls.
+As soon as possible

+This is a single shot trigger which causes each FlexNet inventory agent to randomize an inventory collection within the time window starting when it receives this setting and lasting for the interval you specify in the Commence within controls.

 Tip: Any change you save to these settings is first collected by the inventory beacons on the schedule specified by the Beacon settings (further down this web page), by default checked every 15 minutes.
-Each inventory beacon then prepares new instructions for all the installed FlexNet inventory agents that it manages, which come calling to collect their latest package every 12 hours.
-Because of these propagation periods, As soon as possible on average means starting about six hours from now, or worst case a little over 12 hours from the time you save this change.
+Each inventory beacon then prepares new instructions for any installed FlexNet inventory agents that request an update to device policy (the operational FlexNet inventory agent checks for updated policy once per day, randomized across a one-hour window in the early morning; but newly installed agents seeking their first policy make a request once every 12 hours on UNIX-like platforms, or once every system restart on Windows).
+Because of these propagation periods, As soon as possible typically means starting early tomorrow morning.